shagabutdinov/sublime-enhanced/readme-donators.md

 # Please, donate!

-Huge peace of arduous work was done to release all plugins.
-Personally I should have stopped developing when I was satisfied how all plugins works.
-There was no installer, no docs, no gifs, no explanations.
-Plugins copied to another OS's didn't worked.
-I did all this stuff in order to receive donations.

-I considered the possibility to make commercial project (like sftp/svn on http://wbond.net/sublime_packages).
-But finally I decided that it will be better for all to go with open source and to count on gratitude of those people who will like it.
-If somebody would have done all this work instead of me I would have pay for it to be able to use it.

 A lot of work was done to to make everything usable together, to write docs and explanations of each plugin behavior, to test it under different OS's, to make gifs and to spread information about it.
 And there is still a lot of work to do: new plugins, new features to old plugins, adding tests to make plugins supportable and a lot of bugfixing and debugging.
-Without support I'm not ready to do that work.
-I'll probably just fix issues that annoys me personally.
+Without support I will not be able to do that work.

 To say "thank you" for all who donated I'm introducing following benefits to everybody who will donate certain amounts: